-NFT Financialization: Six Verticals Creating The Future of NFTs
+NFT Financialization: Six Verticals Creating The Future of NFT Finance

-While the NFT market has grown a lot in the past years, it still faced a great challenge: the illiquidity of NFTs.
+While the NFT market has grown a lot in the past years, it still faces a great challenge: the illiquidity of NFTs.
 In this scenario, NFT financialization came to bring more financial opportunities around non-fungible tokens by making them more liquid.
-In this article, you will learn the six verticals of NFT financialization and how they can impact the future of this industry.
+In this article, you will learn the six verticals of NFT financialization and how they can impact the future of blockchain technology.

 What is NFT Financialization?